microsoft/ApplicationInsights-Python/README.rst

-This SDK is no longer maintained, supported, or recommended by Microsoft.
+This SDK is not maintained, supported, or recommended by Microsoft.
 Check out the `Python Open Census SDK <https://github.com/census-instrumentation/opencensus-python>`_ for Azure Monitor's latest Python investments.
 Azure Monitor only provides support when using the `supported SDKs
 <https://docs.microsoft.com/en-us/azure/azure-monitor/app/platforms#unsupported-community-sdks>`_.

 Application Insights for Python